arung-northwestern/pacmof/README.rst

 Partial Atomic Charges in Metal-Organic Frameworks (PACMOF) from Machine Learning
 **********************************************************************************

-PACMOF is a small and easy to use python library that uses machine Learning to quickly estimate the partial atomic charges in metal-organic framework.
-The pre-trained Random Forest model (Scikit-learn) in PACMOF generates charges of the a same accuracy as the
+PACMOF is a small and easy to use python library that uses machine Learning to quickly estimate partial atomic charges in metal-organic frameworks.
+The pre-trained Random Forest model (Scikit-learn) in PACMOF generates high-quality charges of the same accuracy as that of
-Density Derived Electrostatic and Chemical (DDEC) but without requiring hours of periodic-DFT calculations.
-PACMOF is made with high-throughput screening in mind, where you can get high-quality charges with a large number of CIF files as input and generate output CIF files with the '_atom_site_charge' property added
-The inspiration for this work came from this recent paper_ published in the Physics Archives where a vector of the elemental and the local environmental properties are used to describe every atom in a MOF.
-However, we chose a much simpler (yet sufficient) set of features for each atom namely,
+Density Derived Electrostatic and Chemical (DDEC), but without needing hours of periodic-DFT calculations.
+PACMOF is made with high-throughput screening in mind, where you can get charges on a large number of CIF files in paralle using a Dask_ backend with options to write the output charges into new CIF files and to use a user-trained machine learning model instead of the pre-trained one (included).
+The inspiration for this work came from this recent paper_ published in the Physics Archives, where each atom in a MOF is described by a list of the elemental and the local environmental features.
+However, we chose a similar set of features to train our ML model namely,

 - Electronegativity (elemental)
 - First ionization energy (elemental)